settermjd/laravel-codeship-deployment/README.md

-# laravel-codeship-deployment
+# Laravel Codeship Deployment

-A simple Laravel 5.1 project to document the process of integration with codeship
+A simple Laravel 5.1 project to document the process of integration with [codeship](https://www.codeship.com).